-However, to become a pest plant, a weed must also represent a threat to the region because of its ability to invade or take over land that is productive or has important ecological or cultural values.
+However, to become a pest plant a weed must also represent a threat to the region because of its ability to invade or take over land that is productive or has important ecological or cultural values.
 These serious pest plants are weeds that the Northland Regional Council (NRC) has officially declared as pest plants in the Northland Regional Pest and Marine Pathway Management Plan.
-The Council has the legal responsibility for managing these pest plants in Northland.
+The council has the legal responsibility for managing these pest plants in Northland.

 Many pest plants have been in Northland since the region was first settled.
 Gorse, for example, was brought to New Zealand to use for hedges on farms.
 The English settlers did not realise that the prickly hedges that gorse formed in the cold climate of England would run rampant in Northland's subtropical climate.

 Northland Regional Council's role and policies

-Under the Biosecurity Act, we develop our own strategies for other pest plants that are a problem in Northland.
+The council develops its own strategies for other pest plants that are a problem in Northland.
 The Act requires weeds to be assessed for the impact they have economically, environmentally and culturally (Māori).

-- African feather grass;
+- African feather grass

-- aquatic weeds (five species);
+- aquatic weeds (ten species)

-- Bathurst bur;
+- Bathurst bur

-- forest invader plants (32 species);
+- forest invader plants (61 species)

-- Manchurian ricegrass (also known as Manchurian wild grass);
+- Manchurian rice grass (also known as Manchurian wild grass)

-- spartina; and
+- spartina, and